omermadmon/prj_FIFA/README.md

 Loggings will be written to text files at 'Logs' directory, and cross-validation result will be written to the console.

-*Running the program without an argument or giving a non-exsisting club name (such as 'Hapoel Haifa') will throw an exception.*
+<br />*Running the program without an argument or giving a non-exsisting club name (such as 'Hapoel Haifa') will throw an exception.*

 ## Authors